Information about support and services for seniors in the local area.

 Services are provided are under the Commonwealth Home Support Program.

 To find out about services available and to for a referral to any services for the aged, contact My Aged Care Call Centre on 1800 200 422 or visit www.myagedcare.gov.au

 Meals on Wheels

-Our Meals on Wheels Service provides a wide variety of affordable and nutritious meal choices for residents who reside in the following suburbs - Banksmeadow, Botany, Daceyville, Eastlakes, Eastgardens, Hillsdale, Mascot Pagewood and Rosebery.
+Council operates a Meals on Wheels service for residents in the following suburbs - Banksmeadow, Botany, Daceyville, Eastlakes, Eastgardens, Hillsdale, Mascot Pagewood and Rosebery.

 A variety of meals are provided including special dietary meals such as diabetic, vegetarian, swallowing difficulties, allergies as well as cultural and taste preferences.

 There is a small fee for participation in this program.

-Once we have established a care plan, our staff will telephone you to take your shopping order, purchase the goods for you and deliver the items to your home.
+Staff will take your shopping order, purchase the goods for you and deliver the items to your home.
 Payment of the shopping order is required at the time of delivery.

 Centre Based Program

 The Centre Based Meals Program provides an opportunity for residents to meet, socialise and enjoy lunch in a safe and welcoming environment.
 As part of the program, transport is provided to and from the centre on Council’s community bus.